Hochschild dimensions of tilting objects: Introduction

 The case of Hirzebruch surfaces is of particular interest.
-Using Theorem \ref{thm:main}, we show that it takes three cones for any tilting bundle to generate the derived category.
+Using Theorem \ref{thm:main}, we show that, for most Hirzebruch surfaces, it takes three cones for any tilting bundle to generate the derived category.
 However, there is an essentially surjective functor from a weighted projective stack to the Hirzebruch surface.
-Pulling back the tilting bundle from the weighted projective stack gives a generator with generation time two.
+The image of a tilting bundle from the weighted projective stack gives a generator which needs only two cones to build any object.

 \textbf{Acknowledgments:} \emph{We are grateful to Tony Pantev and Dmitri Orlov for useful conversations and correspondence.
-We would also like to thank Asher Auel, Tobias Dyckerhoff, and Umut Isik for their careful reading and helpful suggestions.
+We would also like to thank Asher Auel, Tobias Dyckerhoff, Umut Isik, and the referee for their careful reading, helpful suggestions, and corrections.
 This work was funded by NSF Research Training Group Grant, DMS 0636606.}